karlhulme/mantella/workspaces/mantella-interfaces/readme.md

 A set of **interfaces**, **types**, **function signatures**, **callback signatures** and **errors** used by the packages of the Mantella system.

-## Guide

-A mantella service is concerned only with mutating data by processing a series of steps.
-It is not for handling any type of client query.
-For this reason, a mantella service should not return data.

 ## Installation

 ```bash